automa/bot-typescript/README.md

 Starter kit for TypeScript bot for Automa

-Please read the [Agent Development](https://docs.automa.app/agent-development) docs to understand how an [Automa][automa] bot works and how to develop it.
+Please read the [Bot Development](https://docs.automa.app/bot-development) docs to understand how an [Automa][automa] bot works and how to develop it.

 - `/automa` endpoint is the receiver for the webhook from [Automa][automa]
 - `update` function in `src/update.ts` is the logic responsible for updating code.